 - Excellent oral and written communication skills

-- First class organisational skills
+- First class organizational skills

 - A pro-active approach to creative projects